mmiddletonn/mmiddletonn/README.md

 ### Hi there! 👋

-I'm Matthew C. Middleton, a Computer Science student at Georgia Southern University, expected to graduate in May 2025.
+I'm Matthew, a Computer Science student at Georgia Southern University, expected to graduate in May 2025.
 I have a passion for software development, machine learning, and creating impactful projects.
 Below, you'll find more about my education, skills, projects, and experience.

 ## Connect with Me
 - Email: me@matt-middleton.com